ros2/rclc/rclc_parameter/README.md

 - Low memory mode:

-    This mode ports the parameters functionality to memory constrained devices.
+    This mode ports the parameter functionality to memory constrained devices.
 The following constrains are applied:
-    - Request size limited to 1 parameter on Set, Get, Get types and Describe services.
+    - Request size limited to one parameter on Set, Get, Get types and Describe services.
     - List parameters request has no prefixes enabled nor depth.
     - Parameter description strings not allowed, `rclc_add_parameter_description` is disabled.

-    Memory benchmark on `STM32F4` for 7 parameters with `RCLC_PARAMETER_MAX_STRING_LENGTH = 50` and `notify_changed_over_dds = true`:
+    Memory benchmark results on `STM32F4` for 7 parameters with `RCLC_PARAMETER_MAX_STRING_LENGTH = 50` and `notify_changed_over_dds = true`:
     - Full mode: 11736 B
     - Low memory mode: 4160 B

 ## Memory requirements

 The parameter server uses five services and an optional publisher.
-These need to be taken into account on the `rmw-microxredds` package memory configuration:
+These need to be taken into account on the `rmw-microxrcedds` package memory configuration:

 ```yaml
 # colcon.meta example with memory requirements to use a parameter server